lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 | - alert delegates to potential hazards with the shared-risk RSP in development
 | - instructions for obtaining and managing accounts in the RSP and Community Forum
 | - expectations and guidelines for participating in DP0
+| - explanation of the delegate assemblies and motivation for attending
 | - an overview of all the resources available to delegates, and how to get support
 | - time for question and answer